LM LakeMacatawaWaterfront.com

 • The Narrows has its own listed slow-no-wake control.

-• The entrance channel from Lake Michigan is not a legal swimming area.
+• The entrance channel from Lake Michigan to Lake Macatawa is a swimming-prohibited area.

 Source: Michigan DNR watercraft controls for Ottawa County